-The results of diversity promotion in 2020 are published in the ESG Performance review & statements, table 2.3 Social Performance Index.
+The results of diversity promotion in 2021 are published in the ESG Performance review and statements, table 2.2 Focus area growth enabling work environment.

 6. Internal Audit and Risk Management in the Scope of the Financial Reporting Process

 The key elements of the system of internal controls utilized in order to avoid errors in the preparation of the financial statements and to provide reliable financial information are the following: